BasicWolf/sphinx-testify/docs/source/index.rst

 .. testify::
    pytest.tests.test_sphinx_testify.test_testify_single_passed_test_case

-Testify raises an error if the test was not found, e.g. it is mispelled or missing from the test results XML report.
+Testify will raise an error if the specified test failed or was not found in the test results XML report.

 .. testify::
    pytest.tests.test_sphinx_testify.test_raise_error_when_test_result_not_found
+   pytest.tests.test_sphinx_testify.test_raise_error_when_test_failed

 .. the test names are added to the document as target output comments (e.g. <!-- test_name --> in HTML)
 .. the :warn: setting does not fail the test build